bruPav/Virall/README.md

 - **Quality assessment**: CheckV integration for viral genome completeness
  - **Single-cell RNA-seq (pooled)**: Supports pooled scRNA-seq by assembling cDNA (R2) with SPAdes rna-viral mode

+## Workflow

+See the [complete workflow diagram](viral_assembly_workflow.md) for a visual overview of the pipeline, including preprocessing, assembly, viral identification, and annotation steps.

 ## Installation

 ### Quick Start